 “The judgments delivered in the court of public opinion can be just as devastating to your business as those passed in a court of law."

 In crisis situations, time becomes more important than ever.
-But without modern communications software in place, the process of administering contact data and other emergency procedures will need to be done manually.
+You need to be able to respond to issues in real-time, but without modern communications software in place, the process of administering contact data and other emergency procedures will need to be done manually.
 And in simple business math, more time plus more people equals more unnecessary costs added to your operational budget.

 There’s a lot at risk in a crisis; risks which obviously differ depending on your industry and on the severity of the individual event.
 If you don’t have a crisis communications strategy in place before crisis strikes, you increase the likelihood of communication breakdown and process failure, which in turn leaves your company open to a number of costly liabilities.

 It’s impossible to know in advance what the outcome of any given crisis will be.
-The only thing that remains consistent across all crisis scenarios is: the less negative impact, the better.
-With a bit of pre-planning, and the right technologies integrated into your system before crises even occur, you can minimize organisational costs both during and after the event, and save yourself the loss of everything from brand reputation to human life.
+The only thing that remains consistent across all crisis scenarios is: that the less negative impact, the better.
+With a bit of pre-planning and audits on a regular basis, plus the right technologies integrated into your system before crises even occur, you can minimize organizational costs both during and after the event, and save yourself the loss of everything from brand reputation to human life.